 Staying on top of what you eat

 They say that diet is 90% of all physical improvement, and exercise is the other 10%.
 As such, you don’t want to leave that 90% to chance, do you?
 It’s important to make sure that you’re tracking what you’re eating with the help of nutritional tracking apps.
 Not only can they help you see how many calories you’re eating for a weight control diet, but they can also track macro and micronutrients to make sure you’re eating a fully balanced diet.
 Perhaps even more important, they make you more aware of your eating habits by writing down every single thing that you eat.
-That way, you’re more likely to notice harmful eating patterns that you can then actively work to get rid of.
+That way, you’re more likely to notice harmful eating patterns that you can then actively work to get rid of, or find better alternatives for.
+You may also wish to switch to a diet plan, meaning you will need to find replacements for certain things that are not compatible with your new plan.
+For example, those following a keto diet may wish to take a look at this Primal Kitchen Buffalo Sauce review so that they can continue to enjoy their chicken wings while staying on track with this particular diet.

 Learning how to make healthy meals